 SIAS operates its Italian motorway network under eight concession agreements.
-The company will also start operating the ACP motorway stretch upon financial close (not expected before 2017).
+The company is also expected to formally start operating its ninth concession, for the ACP motorway stretch, in early 2018.
 The tariff mechanisms on SIAS's concessions follow a cost recovery plus capital remuneration principle, with tariffs reflecting a regulated rate of return on new investments and, in some concessions, on the existing capital base.
 To avoid tariff discontinuities, tariff increases originating from capital remuneration factors are smoothed over the relevant tariff period under a financial neutrality principle.
 Traffic risk, i.e., the difference between the planned traffic curve on which tariffs are calculated and the actual traffic level, is however entirely borne by the concessionaire during each five-year tariff period.